alefore/weblog/ten-years-of-edge.md

 At the bare minimum,
 add a unit test that fails
 before fixing the bug.
-But this should not be a substitute for trying to find more robust ways to avoid the entire category of bug.
+But don't let "adding a unit test" replace trying to find more robust ways to avoid the entire category of bug.

 ### Examples